 These attorneys are often referred to as prosecutors and they mostly handle criminal cases.
 Their role ranges from processing accusations to going to trial.
 Most district attorneys are provided with assistant attorneys to help with information gathering and other tasks requiring legwork.

-It’s heartbreaking to admit that getting private attorneys instead of public lawyers is the better choice for criminal cases.
+Getting private attorneys instead of public lawyers is the better choice for criminal cases.
 The biggest difference between private attorneys and public lawyers is time.
 Private criminal lawyers on average have two to three active cases per month, though the number of cases a private lawyer accepts may vary wildly depending on their specialization.
 The American Bar Association has stated that public defenders should not handle more than 150 cases per year; that equates to 12.5 active cases per month.
 Even so, some public defenders have almost 200 cases a year.
 So, if you want to hire an attorney who will really focus his time and effort on you, it’s better to get a private one.